yuhorizons/yuhorizons.github.io/recipes/movie.md

 * ============
 * DIR-In car talking
 * Harry:
-* Go and checkout the house Marv.
+* Go and check the back of the house Marv.
 * ---
 * Marv:
 * Like, right now?